Treatment of funnel-shaped thoraxes with custom-made silicone prosthesis

 The firm

-Docteur Yaël Berdah et Docteur Marc-David Benjoar
+Docteur Yaël Berdah and Docteur Marc-David Benjoar